albertogg/albertogg.github.com/_drafts/dockerfile-for-ruby-applications.md

     gem install bundler
 ```

 This image still straightforward.
-We just avoid gems installing documentation by
+We avoid gems installing documentation by
 setting the `--no-document`.
-You could also install any other gems if you'd like
+You could also install any other "default" gems
 here.

 For building this image run the following command: